 Highly protected species

-Among the amphibians, the runner toad (Bufo calamita), the spurred toad (Cultripes), and the spotted frog (Pelodytes punctatus).
+Among the amphibians, the runner toad (calamite buffo), the spurred toad (Cultripes), and the spotted frog (Pelodytes punctatus).
 Of the reptiles, the pink gecko (Hemidactylus turcicus), the cinderella lizard (Psammodromus hispanicus), the Iberian skink (Chalcides bedriagai) and the ladder snake (Elaphe scalaris).
-Insectivorous birds such as the gardener bunting (Emberiza hortulana), the lúgano (Carduelis spinus), the dáuric swallow (Hirundo daurica), the shrike (Lanius excubitor), the blackcap (Sylvia atricapilla) and sarda (Sylvia sarda), the climber (Tichodroma muraria), the red rocker (Monticola saxatilis), the royal redstart (Phoenicurus phoenicurus), the northern stonemason (Saxicola rubetra), and the white-capped cirlo (Turdus torquatus).
-Also diurnal raptors such as the peregrine falcon (Falco peregrinus) and Bonelli's eagle (Hieratus fasciatus), and nocturnal like the long-eared owl (The thing is), the eagle owl (vulture vulture), the short-toed eagle (Circaetus gallicus), the common vulture (Gyps fulvus) and the black kite (milvus migrans).
+Insectivorous birds such as the gardener bunting (Emberiza hortulana), the lúgano (carduelis spinus), the dáuric swallow (Hirundo daurica), the shrike (Lanius excubitor), the blackcap (Sylvia atricapilla) and sarda (sardinian sylvia), the climber (Tichodroma muraria), the red rocker (Monticola saxatilis), the royal redstart (Phoenicurus phoenicurus), the northern stonemason (Saxicola rubetra), and the white-capped cirlo (Turdus torquatus).
+Also diurnal raptors such as the peregrine falcon (Falco peregrinus) and Bonelli's eagle (Hieratus fasciatus), and nocturnal like the long-eared owl (The thing is), the eagle owl (vulture vulture), the short-toed eagle (Circaetus gallicus), the common vulture (gyps fulvus) and the black kite (milvus migrans).
 A very threatened mammal is the badger (Meles meles).
-The Moorish hedgehog is scarce (Erinaceus algirus) and the dwarf shrew (Suncus etruscus).
+The Moorish hedgehog is scarce (Erinaceus algirus) and the dwarf shrew (suncus etruscus).
 Also the robber bat (Myotis myotis) and the cave bat (Miniopterus schreibersi).

 The Montgó massif has had great importance as a watchtower over the Mediterranean throughout history.
 This is indicated by various findings.